Ethical Birding Guidelines

 Below are our guidelines to ensure our participants a safe and gratifying experience without altering the ability of birds to behave naturally.
 Be an exemplary ethical role model.
 Teach through word and example.

-a.
-The birds’ welfare is the highest priority.
-Disturbing their behaviors
+- The birds’ welfare is the highest priority.
+Treat wildlife with respect.

-c.
-Audio playback is not allowed on national wildlife refuges and is not recommended in other natural areas.
-Especially during the nesting season when it is critical that parent birds remain on their nest.
+- Audio playback is not allowed on National Wildlife Refuges and is not recommended in other natural areas as it disturbs birds.

-d.
-Birds, nests, or eggs must not be handled except for approved research.
+- Birds, nests, or eggs must not be handled.

-c.
-Wear appropriate attire for outdoor activities, this includes footwear.
+- Wear appropriate attire for outdoor activities, including footwear.

-e.
-Be polite and behave in a manner that will only enhance the birding
+- Be polite and behave in a manner that will enhance the birding

 experience for the entire group.

-a.
-Walk quietly and speak softly, birds can sense your presence often
+- Walk quietly and speak softly, birds can sense your presence

 long before you notice theirs.
 This also allows birders to hear bird songs